Business Planning with Microfin

 |Course Fee - 3 Days (Standard Feb.
 27 - Mar.
 1 or Advanced Mar.
 1-3)||USD 750||USD 850||USD 1000|

 |Course Fee - 5 Days (Standard AND Advanced Feb.
 27 - Mar.
 3)||USD 950||USD 1050||USD 1200|

-The training will be held at the Sarova Panafric Hotel, Address: Along Valley Road, Nairobi, Kenya; Telephone: +254 709 111000.
-For those delegates outside of Nairobi, I have negotiated firm residential options which range from USD 800 to USD 1,200 depending on the room and half or full board meals.
-You should feel free to book your own room at the Sarova Hotel or investigate other hotel options which may be cheaper.
+The training will be held at the Lotos Inn and Suites, Address: 19 Mpaka Rd., Westlands, Nairobi, Nairobi County, 00200.
+For those delegates outside of Nairobi, the accommodation cost is USD 85 per night.
+You should feel free to book your own room at the Lotos or investigate other hotel options which may be cheaper.

 Howard Brady, a seasoned microfinance consultant of 28 years, will teach the workshop.
 Howard has been a Microfin instructor with Chuck Waterfield, the original author of the software, since 2000.
 In April 2016, Howard assumed the future development and maintenance of Microfin.
 Howard's consultancies have helped increase the efficiency and effectiveness of MFIs worldwide, have helped organizations find solutions to delinquency issues, and have created appropriate internal audit and internal control environments.
 Howard integrates his first hand experiences into his teaching to provide practical solutions to complex issues facing MFIs today.